This step only applies to non-EU/EEA citizens

 In order to be eligible to apply for a tuition fee waiver and scholarship, you must be a non-EU/EEA citizen that is required to pay tuition fees and apply to one of the master’s programmes that offer scholarships.

 Please note that being eligible to apply for a tuition fee waiver and scholarship does not guarantee that you will be awarded a tuition fee waiver and scholarship, as there is only a limited number.
 Applicants are ranked based on their previous academic performance.

 Before each admission round, the university selects the specific master’s programmes that may offer one or more tuition fee waivers and scholarships.

-For the September 2019 entry, the following programmes may offer a tuition fee waiver and scholarship:
+For the September 2020 entry, the following programmes offered a tuition fee waiver and scholarship: